-Step 1: Step 1 Factory or field applied alkyd oil or latex stain blocking primers on all surfaces
+Step 1: Factory or field applied oil-based, stainblocking primer on all surfaces.

 Step 2: Field-applied oil-based or alkyd top coat.
 CSSB member manufacturers do supply factory-primed products.
 These products are usually more cost-effective than on-site priming.